-But self-awareness is hard.
-I am less than cool when they trip.
-I find myself shouting useless things like “Don’t fall!’ when they fall or “Don’t drop shit!” when they drop shit.
+Self-awareness is hard.
+Really, I am not calm when they trip.
+I find myself shouting useless things like “don’t fall!’ when they fall, or “don’t drop shit!” when they drop shit.

-What students get wrong about the standard of care
+What students get wrong about the duty of care

 What does my shitty parenting have to do with the standard of care (or the duty of care as it is also known)?

-I’ve noticed in grading practice law school exams that many students take the “don’t drop shit!” approach with negligence issues on torts exams.
+I’ve noticed in grading a practice law school exam that many students take the “don’t drop shit!” approach with negligence issues on a torts exam.

 That is, the way you spot a negligence issue is noticing some kind of harm (someone falls or drops shit.)